About the Cyber Essentials Scheme

 Launched in 2015 by the UK government’s Department for Business, Innovation and Skills, Cyber Essentials is an information assurance scheme operated by the National Cyber Security Centre (NCSC).

-The aim of Cyber Essentials is to encourage every kind of organisation of all sizes and kinds to adopt good practice in information security and demonstrate your commitment to safeguarding your data, primarily against threats coming from the Internet.
+The aim of Cyber Essentials is to encourage every kind of organisation of all sizes and kinds to adopt good practice in information security and demonstrate your commitment to safeguarding your data, primarily against threats coming from the Internet. totality services is the go-to business IT Support London company.

 The benefits of a Cyber Essentials certification